Gravity's Rainbow: Part 1: Beyond the Zero (21 episodes)

 The name "Beyond the Zero" refers to lack of total extinction of a conditioned stimulus.
 The events of this part occur primarily during the Christmas Advent season of 1944 from December 18–26, coinciding in part with the Battle of the Bulge.
 The epigraph is a quotation from a pamphlet written by the rocket scientist Wernher von Braun and first published in 1962: "Nature does not know extinction; all it knows is transformation.
 Everything science has taught me, and continues to teach me, strengthens my belief in the continuity of our spiritual existence after death."
 The epigraph reflects themes of anticipated redemption and blurring of the sacred and secular, both of which pervade Part 1.
 The epigraph is also potentially ironic, given von Braun's central role in the development of Nazi Germany's V-2 rocket.

-Part 2: Une Perm au Casino Hermann Goering (8 episodes)
+Part 2: Un Perm' au Casino Hermann Goering (8 episodes)

 "Un Perm' au Casino Hermann Goering" is French for "A Furlough at the Hermann Göring Casino".
 The events of this section span the five months from Christmas 1944 through to Whitsunday the following year, May 20, 1945.
 The misrepresentation or reinterpretation of identity is reflected in Slothrop's journey as well as the epigraph, attributed to Merian C. Cooper, speaking to Fay Wray prior to her starring role in King Kong, as recounted by Wray in the September 21, 1969, issue of The New York Times: "You will have the tallest, darkest leading man in Hollywood."